NKTgLaw/NKTgLaw/README.md

 - The verification of NKTg Law adheres to open-source reproducibility standards, featuring transparent, multilingual, and cross-platform implementations—accessible anytime, anywhere.
 It is**empirically validated using NASA’s public datasets**, producing fully consistent results.
 Implemented in **150 programming languages**, across **8 Git platforms**, **Offline Mode and Online Mode**.

-- This distributed presence establishes **NKTgInertia API** as an **independent, verifiable, and community-accessible Universal Dynamics Ecosystem**, aligned with the principles of **open science, cross-domain collaboration, and global reproducibility**
+- This distributed presence establishes **NKTgUniversa API** as an **independent, verifiable, and community-accessible Universal Dynamics Ecosystem**, aligned with the principles of **open science, cross-domain collaboration, and global reproducibility**

 ---